 - Clerical and computer work in virtually any department

 We ask that our volunteers come with plenty of energy, willingness to work and a smile.
 In addition, we require:

 Time commitment.
 We ask our volunteers to commit to a set number of hours per week and to a minimum length of service.
 This helps us support continuity of services for our patients.
 Specific commitment requirements vary, but the range is from three to six hours per week for a period of three to six months.

 - Training.
-Some programs, such as language interpretation, patient advocacy or counseling, require special training.
+Some programs, such as patient advocacy or counseling, require special training.
 HHC provides the training programs free of charge.
 These training sessions often give volunteers new skills that are valuable in their professional life.

 - Medical requirements.
 Each facility has medical requirements that volunteers must meet before they begin their volunteer activities.
 Most facilities require that volunteers: